 Also, often we mistake thirst for hunger and eat instead of drinking, so you might drink a few cups of water when you feel hungry and stop food cravings.

 Some people say that drinking ice water helps with fat loss because it requires the body to burn more calories to warm it up.
 I would say drink water at a comfortable temperature for you.
 I drink room temperature water simply because I like it more than ice-cold water and I can drink more of it.
-It will take some practice to consistently drink water, but it will later become second nature.
+It takes some time to practice drinking water frequently, but later it will become second nature.
 Make it a part of your lifestyle and you will never look back.

 Fat Loss Crash Course | Introduction

 Fat Loss Crash Course | Understanding of Human Body Energy Consumption

 Fat Loss Crash Course | Intermittent Fasting vs. Multiple Small Meals | Eating Mode

 Fat Loss Crash Course | Exercise or No Exercise and How Much?

 Fat Loss Crash Course | Understanding Macronutrients and Micronutrients